domwxyz/marxist-chat/src/api/API.md

 # Marxist Chat API Documentation

-This document outlines the API endpoints and WebSocket connections available for frontend integration with the Marxist Chat system.
+This document outlines the API endpoints and WebSocket connections available for integrating with the Marxist Chat system.
+All examples assume the API is running at `http://localhost:8000`.

 ## Base URL

 All API endpoints are prefixed with `/api/v1`.

+## Authentication

+The current API implementation does not include authentication.
+For production deployments, it's recommended to implement authentication for admin endpoints like `/api/v1/queue/clear` and `/api/v1/service/restart`.

 ## REST API Endpoints